Notes on the Geography of The Western United States: Los Angeles 2

 What hath money wrought?
 An upscale Beverly Hills driveway.

 The same place: seclusion at Hollywood and Hillcrest comes at a price.
 The assessor valued the parcel in 2002 at about $10 million (taxes were about $100,000).
 In 1956, the assessed valuation was $26,000.

-West to the sea and Venice, after its canals had been restored in 1994.
+West to the sea and Venice, seen here long after its canals had been restored in 1994.
 Venice of America was a speculative undertaking by a sharp-pencilled dealmaker of the day, Abbot Kinney.
-Incorporated in 1911, it joined Los Angeles in 1925.
-Two years later most of the canals were filled to create roads (the Grand Canal is now a traffic circle), but six canals at the relatively undeveloped southern end of the project were saved, not out of some enlightened esthetic but because the few residents who lived there couldn't afford the dirt and the dumptrucks.
+Incorporated in 1911, the city joined Los Angeles in 1925.
+Two years later most of the canals were filled to create roads (the Grand Canal is now a traffic circle), but six canals at the relatively undeveloped southern end of the project were saved, not out of some enlightened esthetic but because the few residents who lived there couldn't afford the dirt and the dump trucks.